UW-POLS503/2015/notes/notes.md

 	- The lab improved my understanding of these topics.
     - The data were relevant and interesting to me.
     - The length of time took to complete lab.
 (Less than 30 min, 30 min to 1 hour, 1 hour and 2 hours, more than 2 hours)

+## Pre- and Post-Survey

+### Pre-Survey

+- remove question on "linear algebra".
+Based on the responses I think some confused it with algebra.
+- Add question about multiplying two matrices, transpose of a matrix, and matrix x vector.